bakhoraB/SDET_team11/readme.txt

-This is first file in github
+This is first file in gitHub
-repo
+repository
+This is 2nd commit